Sufficient conditions for perfect mixed tilings: More details on the bigger picture

 In this section we deduce Theorems~\ref{thm:extended-KO}--\ref{thm:quasirandom} assuming some observations about tiling frameworks and \fc{} graphs.
 This may also help the reader to better capture the concepts introduced in the introduction.

 In order to simplify the statements of our results we use the following notation.
 We write \emph{$\alpha\ll\beta$} to mean that there is a non-decreasing function~$\alpha_0\colon(0,1]\rightarrow(0,1]$ such that for any $\beta\in(0,1]$, the subsequent statement holds for~$\alpha\in(0,\alpha_0(\beta)]$.
 Hierarchies with more constants are defined similarly and should be read from right to left.
 Constants in hierarchies are always rational numbers in $(0,1]$.
-Moreover, if we write $1/a$ in such a case implicitly means that $a\in \NATS$ with the only exception of the letter $\chi$ which we always assume to be a rational number larger than $1$.
+Moreover, if we write $1/a$ in such a case {then we implicitly mean} that $a\in \NATS$ with the only exception of the letter $\chi$ which we always assume to be a rational number larger than $1$.

 We start with a closer look at guest graphs and now substantiate the claim that isolated vertices make \fc{} graphs.
 For any $k,w\in \NATS$, the collection of $kw$ isolated vertices are both topologically and properly $(k,w)$-\fc{}, indeed one can take the central colouring to be the balanced $k$-colouring.
 This has the following useful consequence. \begin{observation} Let $n,w,t,\ell,\Delta \in \NATS$ and $\chi>1$ with $n>(t+\ell)k^2w$ where $k:=\kk$.
-Suppose~$H \in \cB(n-(t+\ell)k^2w,\Delta,w) \cap \cJ(\chi)$.
+Suppose~$H \in \cB(n-(t+\ell)k^2w,w,\Delta) \cap \cJ(\chi)$.
 Let $H'$ be obtained from $H$ by adding $(t+\ell)k^2w$ isolated vertices.
 Then $H' \in \cH(n,w,\Delta; \chi;t,\ell,k^2w)$. \end{observation}

 The next lemma extends the fact that long cycles are \fc{} graphs when dealing with at least three colours.
-It states that if $\crit(H)\approx \chi(H)-1$, where this approximation has to be the better the larger the maximum degree of $H$ is, then $H$ is \fc.
-We defer its proof to \cref{sec:guest-graph-properties}.
+It states that if $\crit(H)\approx \chi(H)-1$, where this approximation has to be the better the larger the maximum degree of $H$ is, then $H$ is \fc. {(Note that the property of being topologically {$(\ell,\cdot)$-\fc{}}-chromatic is trivial when $\ell =1$.)} We defer its proof to \cref{sec:guest-graph-properties}.

 \begin{lemma} Let $1/n \ll \xi \ll \mu,1/\chi,1/\Delta,1/t$ with $\chi + \mu \leq \frac{\Delta+1}{\Delta}(k -1)$ where $k := \kk$.
 Let $\ell=t$ if $k=2$ and $\ell=1$ if $k \geq 3$.
 Suppose $H\in \cB(n,w,\Delta) \cap \cJ(\chi)$ where $w \leq \xi n$.
 Then $H \in \cH(n,w,\Delta;\chi;t,\ell,\sqrt \xi n)$. \end{lemma}